lwgrs/srgdotcom/src/Pages/now.md

 *This is a snapshot of what I'm doing now.
 Read more about "Now" pages at [https://nownownow.com/About/](https://nownownow.com/About/).
 In an effort to maintain quick load times, this page is being updated manually.*

 ### Work
-I'm currently the Regional Traffic Manager for Rogers Radio (a division of [Rogers Sports & Media](https://www.rogerssportsandmedia.com)) in Ottawa, Ontario.[^1] I've been there since May 2006.
+I'm currently the Regional Traffic Manager for Rogers Radio (a division of <a href="https://www.rogerssportsandmedia.com" target="_blank">Rogers Sports & Media</a>) in Ottawa, Ontario.[^1] I've been there since May 2006.

 ### Current Projects

-* This webpage
+* This website
 * Several [podcasts](/podcasts/)
 * [An Almost Anonymous Blog](https://lwgrs.bearblog.dev)